 Who May Apply.
 Any person may apply for GA.
-The head of the family, any other responsible household member, or an authorized representative must apply in person, except in special emergency situations (see Ordinance § 4.9) or when the applicant resides at an emergency shelter and the municipality has made an agreement with that emergency shelter to presume shelter residents eligible for GA benefits (22 M.R.S. § 4304(3)).
-In such cases, the Administrator may require a representative to present a signed statement documenting that he/she is authorized to apply on behalf of the named applicant.
-The applicant or representative must complete a written application and any other forms necessary for the Administrator to determine eligibility (22 M.R.S. § § 4305, 4308).
+The head of the family, any other responsible household member, or an authorized representative must apply in person, except in special emergency situations (see Ordinance § 4.9) or when the applicant resides at an emergency shelter and the municipality has made an agreement with that emergency shelter to presume shelter residents eligible for GA benefits.
+(22 M.R.S. § 4304(3)).
+In such cases, the Administrator may require a representative to present a signed statement documenting that they are authorized to apply on behalf of the named applicant.
+The applicant or representative must complete a written application and any other forms necessary for the Administrator to determine eligibility.
+(22 M.R.S. § 4305, 4308).
 With notice, all members of the household receiving GA may be required to physically present themselves to the Administrator.
 Note that fugitives from justice are ineligible for GA benefits.

 Telephone Applications.
-When a person has an emergency but is unable to apply in person due to illness, disability, lack of child care, lack of transportation or other good cause, and he/she cannot send an authorized representative, the Administrator will accept an application by telephone.
-The telephone application is subject to written verification by mail and a visit to the applicant's home with his or her permission (22 M.R.S. § 4304).
+When a person has an emergency but is unable to apply in person due to illness, disability, lack of childcare, lack of transportation or other good cause, and they cannot send an authorized representative, the Administrator will accept an application by telephone.
+The telephone application is subject to written verification by mail and a visit to the applicant's home with their permission.
+(22 M.R.S. § 4304).

 Written Application Upon Each Request.
-Each request for assistance will be administered in accordance with these guidelines, and the Administrator will make an independent determination of eligibility for GA each time a person applies (22 M.R.S. § § 4308, 4309).
+Each request for assistance will be administered in accordance with these guidelines, and the Administrator will make an independent determination of eligibility for GA each time a person applies.
+(22 M.R.S. § § 4308, 4309).

 Applications Accepted; Posted Notice.
-Application forms will be available during regular business hours at the municipal office and when the Administrator is conducting interviews with applicants.
-Completed applications will be accepted and interviews given only during the regular hours established and posted by the Administrator.
-In an emergency, however, the Administrator or his or her designee will be available to accept applications for assistance whenever necessary.
+Any person may apply for general assistance during the municipality's regular business hours.
+In an emergency, however, the Administrator or their designee will be available to accept applications for assistance whenever necessary.

 The municipality will post notice stating the times and location where people may apply for assistance and contact information for the Administrator available to take emergency applications at all other times.
-In addition, the posted notice shall state that the municipality must issue a written decision on all applications within 24 hours, and will include the DHHS toll-free telephone number for reporting alleged violations or complaints.
+In addition, the posted notice shall state that the municipality must issue a written decision on all applications within 24-hours and will include the DHHS toll-free telephone number for reporting alleged violations or complaints.
 (22 M.R.S. § 4304).